bulletmark/pifaceio/README.md

 other functionality.

 The pifaceio package requires the [py-spidev][spidev] python package for interfacing to the linux spidev device.
+Note that although the pifaceio code is compatible with both python 2 and 3, py-spidev unfortunately is currently only compatible with python 2.

 ### INSTALLATION